Yondu

-Michael Rooker portrayed Yondu as a space pirate leading one of the factions of "The Ravagers" in the Marvel Cinematic Universe films Guardians of the Galaxy (2014) and Guardians of the Galaxy Vol. 2 (2017).
-After the release of the first film, Marvel Comics introduced this version of the character to the Earth-616 comic book continuity.
-Additionally, Rooker voiced Yondu in The Guardians of the Galaxy Holiday Special (2022) and alternate versions of Yondu in the Disney+ animated series What If...?
-(2021).

-Since his introduction, the present-day Yondu character has appeared in the Guardians of the Galaxy animated TV series and in several video games.
+In other media, Yondu has appeared in the Marvel Cinematic Universe, portrayed by Michael Rooker, and the Guardians of the Galaxy animated series, voiced by James Arnold Taylor.
+The former version is a cyborg and member of the Ravagers and was later incorporated into the comics continuity, depicted as the first Yondu's ancestor.

 Publication history

-The Earth-691 version of Yondu first appeared in Marvel Super-Heroes #18 (January 1969).
-According to Roy Thomas, all of the original Guardians of the Galaxy were created in a conference between Arnold Drake and Stan Lee, but it remains uncertain whether each individual character was created by Drake, Lee, or both.
-Writer Steve Gerber included the character when he revived the team in several Marvel titles: Marvel Two-In-One #4-5 (July-Sept.
-1974), Giant Size Defenders #5, and Defenders #26-29 (July-Nov.
-1975), and Marvel Presents #3-#12 (Feb.
-1976-Aug.
+The Earth-691 version of Yondu first appeared in Marvel Super-Heroes #18 (January 1969), written by Arnold Drake and penciled by Gene Colan.
+According to Roy Thomas, all of the original Guardians of the Galaxy were created in a conference between Drake and Stan Lee, but it remains uncertain whether each individual character was created by Drake, Lee, or both.
+Writer Steve Gerber included the character when he revived the team in several Marvel titles: Marvel Two-In-One #4–5 (July–Sept.
+1974), Giant Size Defenders #5, and Defenders #26–29 (July-Nov.
+1975), and Marvel Presents #3–12 (Feb.
+1976 – Aug.
 1977).

 Yondu appeared along with the rest of the original Guardians of the Galaxy team in the 2014 series Guardians 3000.
 Writer Dan Abnett described him as "the instinct" of the team.

 The Earth-616 version of Yondu first appeared in Star-Lord #2 and was created by Sam Humphries and Javier Garron.